-But, of course, someone who became completely and definitely free from being knotted to this sixfold triple, for him it is no more possible to be fettered again when using the expression "I" in the world's parlance.
-For views like Yājñavalkya's doctrine concerning "ātman" or Kant's doctrine concerning "I am" will than no longer arise in his consciousness:

-"[In this sense, the Bhagavan answered to a related question:]

-"No knots exist for one with conceit abandoned;

-For him all knots of conceit are consumed.
+Contact is born by coming-together of (1) sense faculty, (2) sense object,(3) related consciousness.
+See e.g. MN /xy.
+Yājñavalkya's doctrine concerning "ātman" or Kant's doctrine concerning "I am" will than no longer arise in his consciousness:50 [In this sense, the Bhagavan answers to a related question:] "No knots exist for one with conceit abandoned; For him all knots of conceit are consumed.

 Though the wise one has transcended the conceived,

 He still might say: "I speak";

 He might say too: "They speak to me".

-Skillfull, knowing the plenties' parlance,

-He uses such terms as mere expressions.""

-Using the expressions of his language in the plenties' parlance -i.e.: in the conventional manner-, they then may be used to find and to communicate connections -not between different entities but- between states, especially: beween causal connections concerning the continuity of beings, being thus connections -not concerning their identity which does not exist but- between gene-identical states of what is called in the plenties' parlance "[sentient] being"; there is neither a strict identity nor a strict diversity:

-"[At some occasion the Bhagavan stated:] "Owners and heirs of their actions are the beings!""

-For that one who performed an action -be it an internal action, i.e.: an action of mind or an action of inner speech, or be it an outer action, i.e.: an action of outer speech or an action of body- is at this time of acting, according to that strict sense, different from that one who later will reap the results of such an acting: Some later states of the continuity of the acting one is the heir of the reactions of the former actions: There is no firm substance maintaining such a strict identity; but there is the gene-identity maintaining the memories of former actions of that gene-identical one and reaping the results of that actions.
+Skillfull, knowing the plenties' parlance, He uses such terms as mere expressions."."
+Using the expressions of his language in the plenties' parlance - i.e. in the conventional manner -, they then may be used to find and to communicate connections - not between different entities but - between states, especially causal connections concerning the continuity of beings, being thus connections - not concerning their identity which does not exist but - between gene-identical states of what is called in the plenties' parlance "[sentient] being"; there is neither a strict identity nor a strict diversity: "[At some occasion the Bhagavan said:] "Owners and heirs of their actions are the beings!". (...)"
+For that one who performed an action - be it an internal action, i.e. an action of mind or an action of inner speech, or be it an outer action, i.e. an action of outer speech or an action of body - is at this time of acting, according to that strict sense, different from that one who lateron will reap the results of such an acting: Some later states of the continuity of the acting one is the heir of the reactions of the former actions: There is no firm substance maintaining See SN 1.25.